In the two videos below I'm going to show you how to pour a concrete floor just like we do.

 It's important you grade the dirt level.
 Most house concrete floors we pour are 4 inches thick.
 You don't want 2 inches in one area and 6 inches in another.
 Take the time to grade the dirt level.

 Install a vapor barrier to keep moisture vapor out of your home.

 Coordinate with other contractors so no one will be in your way.

 Have extra help lined up, if you don't pour concrete everyday you'll need plenty of help.

 Here's a list of the tools we use.
 You can rent them if you don't have any of these:

 Watch how we use these tools in the video, other than screeding like we do ( you may want to set screed pipes to screed off from) the other tools are quite easy to use.

 Make sure you watch the weather the night before the pour.
 You don't want to risk pouring the concrete floor if there is a chance of rain.

-After you've watched the video a couple of times, lined up your help, and rounded up all the tools, you are good to go.
+After you've watched the video a couple of times, lined up your help, and rounded up all the tools (you can rent them), you are good to go.
 If you do have any questions, contact me through my Ask a question page.
 I'll help any way I can.

 If you liked this, please share.
 Thanks!